-This course provides students with an introduction to careers in the field of architecture, construction contracting, and civil technology, including surveying.
-The program offers an overview and analysis of conventional construction methods with a focus on Carpentry, HVAC, Electrical, Plumbing, Environmental Impacts on Construction and overall construction safety.
-The hands on use of building materials and tools in various construction systems is emphasized, including basic design of temporary structures.
-To further enrich students experience case studies and guest speakers are utilized to expose students to various professions and careers in the field.
-The course also provides students with resources for interdisciplinary academic success.
+The first year of this program offers an overview and analysis of conventional construction methods with a focus on Carpentry, HVAC, Electrical, Plumbing, environmental impacts on construction, and overall construction safety.
+The hands-on use of building materials and tools in various construction systems is emphasized, including basic design of temporary structures.
+To further enrich your experience, case studies and guest speakers are utilized to expose you to various professions and careers in the field.

-This course provides students with fundamental knowledge and skill in job planning and scheduling, while still continuing skill growth from year I. Students will be involved in all phases of planning and scheduling from the process of listing and sequencing to the development of the more complicated critical path network.
-In addition, students will review construction specifications and how they relate to national, state, and local building codes.
-Topics related to job safety and Occupational, Safety, and Health Administration (OSHA) regulations will also be discussed.
+In year two, you will learn all phases of planning and scheduling from the process of listing and sequencing to the development of the critical path network.
+In addition, you will review construction specifications and how they relate to national, state, and local building codes.
+Topics related to job safety and Occupational Safety and Health Administration (OSHA) regulations will also be discussed.

 What will my classes be like?

-We bring the construction industry right into the class and lab with hands-on projects.
+We bring the construction industry right to you with hands-on projects.
 You'll start with the basics like job safety and the proper use of construction tools.
-From there we will help you develop your skills by working on a variety of community construction activities, while practicing what you've learned.
-You can strengthen your foundation by becoming a paid apprentice.
-Measure up for employment in the construction industry and nail down your future career.
+From there, we will help you develop your skills by working on a variety of construction projects.
+You can even reinforce your training by becoming a paid apprentice with a local company.
+Now is the time to nail down your future career!

 - Construction Manager